-5.1 Alternative on-site energy services (electricity) will be provided to each lot by the developer and at the cost of the developer, in accordance with all laws and regulations and current best practice.
-Maintenance of the alternative on-site energy service must be conducted by the owner of the land.
+5.3 Alternatively, the approved development must be provided with an on-site energy supply installed in accordance with all laws and regulations and current best practice.
+The installation and maintenance of the on-site energy supply is to be borne by the landowner.